Tenkawa, Nara: History

 The area of Tenkawa was part of ancient Yamato Province.
 Its location of the deep mountains and secluded valleys led to it becoming a pilgrimage center for mountain worship and a training ground for ascetics from the Heian period onwards.
 The village of Tenkawa was established on April 1, 1889, with the creation of the modern municipalities system.

 Government

 Tenkawa has a mayor-council form of government with a directly elected mayor and a unicameral village council of eight members.
 Tenkawa, collectively with the other municipalities of Yoshino District, contributes two members to the Nara Prefectural Assembly.
 In terms of national politics, the village is part of the Nara 3rd district of the lower house of the Diet of Japan.

 Economy

 The local economy is based on tourism.
-The majority of the village area is covered by cedar forests, and forestry and lumbering were popular, but the decline in the number of workers, has led to depopulation and an aging population.
+The majority of the village area is covered by cedar forests, and forestry and lumbering have traditionally been important industries, but the decline in the number of workers, has led to depopulation and an aging population.